This is Article No. 5 in the ‘Buddhism’ series.

 The Buddha talked on many occasions about the distinction between intellectual knowing and true wisdom, and his teachings were never presented as truths to be believed in an unreflective way.
 He taught that there are three levels of Wisdom (Skt: prajñā):

 The first of these levels is the wisdom of listening and hearing.
-We are told that we need to expose ourselves to the teachings, repeatedly, by reading them, or hearing them spoken.
-It is helpful at this stage, even if the teachings are difficult to grasp intellectually, to at least memorise them, so that we have a basis for contemplation.
-This valuable, but we cannot stop at this point – we must go much further if we a seeking true wisdom.
+We are told that we need to expose ourselves to the teachings, repeatedly – by reading them, or hearing them spoken.
+It is helpful at this stage, even if the teachings are difficult to grasp intellectually, to at least familiarise ourselves with and perhaps memorise them, so that we have a basis for contemplation.
+This stage of knowledge is very valuable, but we cannot stop at this point – we must go much further if we a seeking true wisdom.

 The second level of these three levels of wisdom is that of contemplation and reflection.
 This is the stage that I have been calling ‘self-enquiry’ in this series of articles.
 Here we take the concepts and turn them over in our minds and make them our own.
 In an important discourse called the Kalama Sutta, the Buddha urged his students to engage intellectually.
 However great their reverence might be, they should not be content to just adopt his teachings like religious beliefs, but instead should reflect on them and test them in their own experience.
 He used the analogy of a goldsmith testing gold for quality.
 He suggested to his students that they should test all his teachings in their own experience – just as a goldsmith might test gold by burning, cutting and rubbing it.
 This self-enquiry stage will give us glimpses of reality itself, so it naturally leads us to the third stage – the meditation stage of wisdom.